Meetcrypt

 How Sync And Data Integrity Work

 • Exchange sync is designed to be idempotent.
-Re-running a sync should update existing normalized records instead of creating duplicates when unique identifiers are available.
+Re-running a sync updates existing normalized records by external id rather than creating duplicates.

 • The app separates raw exchange fetches, normalized records, and computed analytics so calculations remain traceable and reproducible.

-• Manual sync on the Exchange Connections page now accepts a days value.
-Use a short range like 3 to 7 days for routine refreshes, and only use larger ranges such as 30, 90, or 180 days when you intentionally want a deeper backfill.
+• Manual sync on the Exchange Connections page accepts a days value.
+Use a short range like 3 to 7 days for routine refreshes, and larger ranges (30, 90, 180, up to 1825) when you intentionally want a deeper backfill.

 • If a connector validates successfully but imports zero rows, that usually means the exchange endpoint returned no matching data for the requested account mode, permissions, or time window.